rapidsai/deployment/source/platforms/databricks.md

 5. Select the authentication type, you can use default or manually input username and password for your DockerHub account
 6. Create and launch your cluster

-## 4.Test Rapids
+## 3. Test Rapids

-## More on Integrating Databricks Jobs with MLFlow and RAPIDS

-You can find more detail in [this blog post on MLFlow + RAPIDS](https://medium.com/rapids-ai/managing-and-deploying-high-performance-machine-learning-models-on-gpus-with-rapids-and-mlflow-753b6fcaf75a).
+More on Integrating Databricks Jobs with MLFlow and RAPIDS: You can find more detail in [this blog post on MLFlow + RAPIDS](https://medium.com/rapids-ai/managing-and-deploying-high-performance-machine-learning-models-on-gpus-with-rapids-and-mlflow-753b6fcaf75a).